Szczekociny rail crash: Incident

 At around 20:55 CET on 3 March 2012, two passenger trains (totalling approximately 350 passengers in 10 carriages) collided at Chałupki near the Silesian Voivodship town of Szczekociny.
 One train, the TLK 31101 Brzechwa operated by PKP Intercity, was travelling north from Przemyśl to Warsaw; the other was the InterRegio 13126 Matejko operated by Przewozy Regionalne, travelling south from Warsaw to Kraków at 95 kph.
 At the time, scheduled engineering works were underway on the track at Szczekociny railway station.
 A spokesman from Polish State Railways said that as a result of this, the Kraków-bound train was "on the wrong track".
 The InterRegio train was hauled by Class ET22 locomotive 1105, and the Intercity by Class EP09-035.

 Because of the collision, one carriage of the northbound Warsaw train telescoped, and other carriages derailed.
 One eyewitness described carriages colliding like a concertina.

 One third of the EP09-035 engine room, along with both cabins, was completely destroyed.
-Locomotive ET22-1105 had one cabin (the front one) destroyed and rotated 180° as a result of collision.
+Locomotive ET22-1105's front cabin was destroyed and rotated 180° as a result of the collision.

 Casualties

-Officials announced that the incident resulted in 16 fatalities and 58 injuries.
+Officials announced that the incident resulted in 16 fatalities and 61 injuries.
 There were two foreigners among fatalities: an American woman, and a Russian national.
 On 6 March 2012, Polish newspaper Gazeta Wyborcza reported that the drivers of both trains and a number of train staff died in the incident.

 Six Ukrainians, one Moldovan and one Czech were among the injured.
 Szymon Nowak, a doctor in a nearby hospital, stated that a number of the casualties were in a serious condition; some were in medically induced comas.
 The casualties were reported as having a variety of injuries including broken arms and legs, pelvic and spinal fractures, as well as facial and internal injuries.
-One 29-year-old female casualty had a leg amputated.
+One 29-year-old female had a leg amputated.

 The rescue operation involved approximately 450 firemen and 120 police officers.
 35 ambulances and 2 air ambulances took casualties to a number of hospitals, including those in Piekary Śląskie, Myszków, Częstochowa, Zawiercie, Katowice, Sosnowiec, Dąbrowa Górnicza and Bytom.

 As of 8 March 2012, 39 people remained in hospital.
 Of these, 4 remained in intensive care.